ingadhoc/project/project_usability/README.rst

 ==============================

 Several improovements to project:
 #.
-Add to project issue to seach by "Days Since Creation".
+Add to project issue to search by "Days Since Creation".

 Installation